percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.1.0.md

 * A separate service account is now used by the Operator’s containers which need special privileges, and all other Pods run on default service account with limited permissions.

-* [User secrets :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/users.html) are now generated automatically if don’t exist: this feature especially helps reduce work in repeated development environment testing and reduces the chance of accidentally pushing predefined development passwords to production environments.
+* [User secrets](../users.md) are now generated automatically if don’t exist: this feature especially helps reduce work in repeated development environment testing and reduces the chance of accidentally pushing predefined development passwords to production environments.

-* The Operator [is now able to generate TLS certificates itself :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/TLS.html) which removes the need in manual certificate generation.
+* The Operator [is now able to generate TLS certificates itself](../TLS.md) which removes the need in manual certificate generation.

-* The list of officially supported platforms now includes [Minikube :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/minikube.html), which provides an easy way to test the Operator locally on your own machine before deploying it on a cloud.
+* The list of officially supported platforms now includes [Minikube](../minikube.md), which provides an easy way to test the Operator locally on your own machine before deploying it on a cloud.

 * Also, Google Kubernetes Engine 1.14 and OpenShift Platform 4.1 are now supported.